wikindx/wikindx/website/web/src/content/customizing/_index.md

 Wikindx can be customized through components of four types: plugin, style, template, vendor.

+Disclaimer : _currently the interface between the components and the core is not mature and we have not set up an infrastructure that would allow a developer to distribute an official component without also being an active developer of the core.
+The interface is quite unstable from one version to another, however you can develop a component for your private use if you are not put off by the code changes with each version._

 Each type of component has its own structure described on its page.
 The only common point is a component.json file describing the component and a unique component identifier by type which must also be the name of the folder that contains the component.

 To prevent access problems between different operating systems and file systems, the component identifier must respect the following constraints: